 Secondly, there is Google arts and culture which lets you virtually visit museums and art galleries around the world, including the likes of the Metropolitan Museum of Art in New York and the Art Institute of Chicago.

-Lastly, Hodder Education are offering customers, who have bought their print textbooks, the equivalent student eTextbooks, free for one year.
+Lastly, Hodder Education are offering free access to some resources for one year.
 They also have webinars supporting home learning, amongst a range of provision.

 For GCSE the specification is the place to start.
 It explains the aims and learning outcomes of the qualification.
 The specification details what students should know, understand and be able to do.
 It lists the content in detail and provides suggested sources of wisdom and authority.